You may experience sensitivity to light with health conditions that affect the brain or eyes. These can include migraine and corneal abrasion.

 Light sensitivity is commonly associated with a few serious conditions that affect the brain.
 These include:

-- meningitis, a bacterial infection that causes inflammation of the membranes surrounding the brain and spinal cord.
-The bacterial form can lead to serious complications such as brain damage, hearing loss, and seizures.
+Meningitis is a bacterial infection that causes inflammation of the membranes surrounding the brain and spinal cord.
+The bacterial form can lead to serious complications such as brain damage, hearing loss, seizures, and even death.

 Photophobia is also common in several conditions that affect the eyes.
 These include:

-- corneal abrasion, or injury to the cornea, or the outermost layer of the eye.
-This type of injury is common and can happen if you get a substance like sand, dirt, or metal particles in your eyes.
+A corneal abrasion is an injury to the cornea, the outermost layer of the eye.
+This type of injury is common and can happen if you get sand, dirt, metal particles, or other substances in your eyes.
 This can lead to a serious condition called a corneal ulcer if the cornea becomes infected.

-- scleritis, which occurs when the white part of your eye becomes inflamed.
-It mainly affects people between 30 and 60 years old.
-It is usually caused by diseases that affect the immune system, such as lupus.
+Scleritis occurs when the white part of your eye becomes inflamed.
+About half of all cases are caused by diseases that affect the immune system, such as lupus.
 Other symptoms include eye pain, watery eyes, and blurred vision.
-(NLM)

-- conjunctivitis, also known as “pink eye,” occurs when the layer of tissue that covers the white part of your eye becomes infected or inflamed.
-It is mostly caused by viruses.
-Other causes include bacteria and allergies.
+Also known as “pink eye,” conjunctivitis occurs when the layer of tissue that covers the white part of your eye becomes infected or inflamed.
+It’s mostly caused by viruses, but it can also be caused by bacteria and allergies.
 Other symptoms include itching, redness, and eye pain.

-- dry eye syndrome, which occurs when your tear ducts cannot make enough tears or make poor quality tears.
+Dry eye occurs when your tear glands can’t make enough tears or make poor-quality tears.
 It results in your eyes being excessively dry.
-It is common in women and people over the age of 65.
 Causes include age, environmental factors, certain medical conditions, and some medications.
-(AOA)

 Some conditions that cause sensitivity to light are considered medical emergencies.
-If you have this symptom and any other symptoms associated with one of these conditions, seek immediate medical care.
+If you have this symptom and any other symptoms associated with one of these conditions, you should seek immediate medical care.

-Talk to your doctor if you are experiencing severe light sensitivity.
+Consult your doctor immediately if you’re experiencing severe light sensitivity.
 Your doctor will perform a physical examination as well as an eye exam.
 They may also ask questions about the frequency and severity of your symptoms to determine the cause.

 The type of treatment you need will depend on the underlying cause.
 Types of treatment include: